quintel/merit/README.md

 3. number_of_units
 4. full_load_hours
 5. availability
-6. OPEX
+6. fuel_costs
-7. CAPEX
+7. CO2-emissions_costs
+8. variable_O&M_costs
+9. fixed_costs
-8. income
+10. income
-9. type (dispatchable, volatile or must_run)
+11. type (dispatchable, volatile or must_run)
-10. total production (redundant but easy)
+12. total production (redundant but easy)

 ## Load profile

 For each **must_run** and **volatile** participant a **normalized** load profile has to be defined in the merit order module.

-Currently, the following load profile are supported
+Currently, the following load profiles are supported

 1. industry chps
 2. agriculural chps